 Although Earth is often referred to as the water planet, only 2.5% is fresh, and three quarters of that is locked up in ice at the North and South poles.
-Global warming is freeing up some of this, but not fast enough.

-In places like China, with a quarter of the world’s population, up to 90% of the fresh water is already polluted, some irretrievably so.
+In places like China, with a quarter of the world?s population, up to 90% of the fresh water is already polluted, some irretrievably so.

 Some 18% of the world population lacks access to potable water, and demand is expected to rise by 40% in the next 20 years.

-While membrane osmosis technologies exist to convert seawater into fresh, they use ten times more energy than current treatment processes, a real problem if you don’t have any, and will easily double the end cost of water to consumers.
+While membrane osmosis technologies exist to convert seawater into fresh, they use ten times more energy than current treatment processes, a real problem if you don’t have any, and will easily double the end cost of water to consumers.?

 The UN says that $11 billion a year is needed for water infrastructure investment and $15 billion of the 2008 US stimulus package was similarly spent.

-It says a lot that when I went to the University of California at Berkeley School of Engineering to research this piece, most of the experts in the field had already been retained by major hedge funds!
+It says a lot that when I went to the University of California at Berkeley’s School of Engineering to research this piece, most of the experts in the field had already been retained by major hedge funds!